 - Ramona from The Singularity Is Near.
 Among other things she saved the world from out of control nanomachines, even after someone tried to have her deleted.
 Having a creator who apparently loved her and treated her as his child probably had something to do with it.

-- Baymax from Big Hero 6 was created as a home-healthcare robot.
-Even after Hiro adds combat abilities to his programming, Baymax still refuses to harm humans, until Hiro removes his medical programming chip, leaving just the combat protocols.
-Once the medical chip is reinstalled, Baymax locks the access port to prevent Hiro from removing it again.
+- Baymax from Big Hero 6 was created as a home-healthcare robot, meaning he’s so benevolent that he is utterly incapable of harming anyone..
+Even after Hiro adds combat abilities to his programming, Baymax still refuses to harm humans, until Hiro removes his medical chip, leaving just the combat protocols.
+Once the medical chip is reinstalled, Baymax refuses to let it happen again..

 - The WWW Trilogy has Webmind, whose stated mission in life is to increase the net happiness of humanity.